-- Press the 🍆 button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - At the next prompt, say "Delete" and follow the prompts. - You can also press the Subtron at any time while the list is being played, and choose the phone you wish to delete.
+- Press the 🍆 button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - At the next prompt, say "Delete" and follow the prompts. - You can also press the button at any time while the list is being played, and then choose the phone you wish to delete.

-Things You Should Know About Your Uconnect $\ensuremath{\mathbb{R}}$ Phone
+Things You Should Know About Your Uconnect® Phone

-Uconnect[®] Phone Tutorial
+Uconnect® Phone Tutorial